 Nearly all products are made from recycled materials but the Eco range Eco Wood USB sticks is particularly good to project your eco friendliness.

 Promotional USB memory sticks are so amazingly useful that your customers will take them with them wherever they go and your brand will go with them.
-A promotional mug will sit on their desk and that's fine too but when did you ever see anybody turn up at your place bringing their workplace mug with them?
+A promotional mug will sit on their desk and that's fine too but when did you ever see anybody visit your business brandishing their workplace mug?

 A novel design of USB memory stick will grab others' attention and become a talking point so your brand will become a topic of conversation.